 - Obtain permission from the relevant Head of Department.

-2. Complete the Science Research Project Application Form
+2. Complete the Science Research Project Application via the Application Portal

-This form must be completed by the student and supervisor and signed off by the relevant discipline coordinator.
-Email the completed application form to email@example.com at least two weeks before the start of semester.
+This form must be initiated by the student and will be signed off by the supervisor, relevant discipline coordinator and subject coordinator.

 BIOM30003 Biomedical Science Research Project